femboyfin/dbdideas/survivor_perks.md

 - Increased broken status effect to **140/130/120 seconds** *(was 100/80/60)*
   - Number change to offset the strength of the perk.
 - Receive **10% Hinder** for **10 seconds** on Self-Unhook
-  - Effectively removes basekit BT's 10% Haste effect
+  - Effectively removes basekit BT's 10% Haste effect.
 - While unhooking another Survivor without any hook states, scream after completing the unhook action
   - Allows other players to identify the perk has been activated, similar to Shoulder the Burden.
-- Unique animation or visual effect for the Survivor on Hook if the perk is active and they are in the Summoning Phase.
+- Unique animation or visual effect for the Survivor on Hook if the perk is active and they are in the Summoning Phase
   - Allows other players to know that the perk is in play.

 ## [Desperate Measures](<https://deadbydaylight.wiki.gg/wiki/Desperate_Measures>)

-No change
+No change.

 ## [Detective's Hunch](<https://deadbydaylight.wiki.gg/wiki/Detective%27s_Hunch>) 📉 🗑️

 - Additionally reveals the auras of the Hatch and Exit Gate Switches
-  - Brings it closer in strength to Clairvoyance
+  - Brings it closer in strength to Clairvoyance.
 - Removed range limitation *(was 32/48/64m)*
   - Provides a minor strength increase to a very weak and heavily outclassed perk.
 - Increased duration to **30 seconds** *(was 20)*
-  - Minor strength increase without stepping on the toes of Visionary
+  - Minor strength increase without stepping on the toes of Visionary.

 ## [Distortion](<https://deadbydaylight.wiki.gg/wiki/Distortion>) 😷